- Publications and resources

 Public consultation on proposed changes

-We are required to publicly consult on all proposed legislative changes that will affect business or restrict competition.
+We are required to consult on all proposed legislative changes that will affect business or change the competitive landscape.
 We consult with government departments, commercial organisations, industrial and consumer groups, bodies representing the aviation industry, and other relevant bodies and organisations.

 How we consult

-If you send us a submission within the public consultation period, we will consider your feedback and make appropriate changes before the proposed rule is submitted to the Minister for Infrastructure and Transport for approval and subsequent making by the Governor-General.
+If you send us a submission within the public consultation period, we will consider your feedback and make any appropriate changes before the proposed rule is submitted to the Minister for Infrastructure and Transport for approval.

 How to submit feedback